 - NTP server: The IP or fully qualified domain name of your Network Time Protocol server.
 You can use the Active Directory server if the time source of that server is reliable (more information).
+It's recommended to specify 3 trustworthy NTP servers.
 Note that the NTP settings will be ignored if they are provided via DHCP. - DNS IP address(es): IP address(es) of one or more DNS servers to be used by Awingu. - Repo Server URL: The repo server hosting the Awingu software (needed for upgrades).
 Please fill in the following URL: https://repo-pub.awingu.com.